Regd.No.: 126198/071/072

 Day 13 : Trek to Tengboche 3,867 m – 05hrs.

-Morning with a short climb to the ridge above Namche and then on the pleasant walk for the first half of the day with views after views of mountains and surrounding beautiful landscapes and into a nice woodlands and then on the downhill slope for an hour to reach lunch break at Phungi-tenga located in a gorge by the river Imjatse and in the middle of alpine woodland.After a refreshing moment starting with an uphill for 2 hours through nice tree lines of rhododendron and pines with beautiful views of snow clad peaks and finally reaching the famed Tengboche Monastery (Gomba) for overnight stop.
+Morning with a short climb to the ridge above Namche and then on the pleasant walk for the first half of the day with views after views of mountains and surrounding beautiful landscapes and into nice woodland and then on the downhill slope for an hour to reach lunch break at Phungi-tenga located in a gorge by the river Imjatse and in the middle of alpine woodland.After a refreshing moment starting with an uphill for 2 hours through nice tree lines of rhododendrons and pines with beautiful views of snow-clad peaks and finally reaching the famed Tengboche Monastery (Gomba) for an overnight stop.

 Food